Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/running_the_vin_linux.rst

 Setting up the *VIN™* on a Local Network
 ===========================================

-To run a basic *VIN™* on an IP based network, such as *Amazon Web Services (AWS)*, a Local Area Network (LAN) with routers/switches and Dynamic Host Communication Protocol (DHCP), *VMware*, etc., complete the following steps:
+To run the *VIN™* on an IP based network, such as *Amazon Web Services (AWS)*, a Local Area Network (LAN) with routers/switches and Dynamic Host Communication Protocol (DHCP), *VMware*, etc., complete the following steps:

 * For this example, two systems will be used: ``system_1`` and ``system_2``.
-* Complete the *VIN™* installation procedure on each system.
+* Complete the *VIN™* installation procedure on each system (refer to :ref:`vin-install`).
-* On each system, open three CLI sessions.
+* On each system, open three terminal windows.
 * Since each system will have it's own IP address, deemed ``<ip_1>`` and ``<ip_2>`` for this example, it is imperative to determine and record it.
-* Run ``ifconfig`` in one of the CLI sessions.
+* Run ``ifconfig`` in one of the terminal windows.
 Note: if this feature is not installed a message will appear recommending that ``sudo apt-get install -y net-tools`` be run.
 If this is the case, run this command and re-run ``ifconfig`` to generate an output similar to the one below.

 .. figure:: images/getting_started_with_vin/linux/ifconfig_results.png
   :scale: 100